- Website & Social

 Individuals have more choice and control over their own lives.
 They are able to live more independently through being provided ‘just enough support’ as opposed to over supporting or under supporting.

-We provide supported employment for those with learning disabilities, enabling companies to engage and benefit from those with unique and special talents, whilst undertaking their corporate social responsibilities.
+We now provide supported employment for over 100 people (and growing) with learning disabilities, enabling companies to engage and benefit from those with unique and special talents, whilst undertaking their corporate social responsibilities.

 We work closely with other health care and social care providers, forging links with professionals to improve social care standards in Somerset.